Skip to main contentSkip to navigation

 How does temperature affect SSD data readability?

 NAND flash cells store data as trapped electrons with specific threshold voltage levels.
-Temperature shifts these voltage distributions.
+Temperature shifts these voltage distributions at a rate of approximately 1 mV per degree Celsius.
 On degraded cells where the voltage margins have narrowed from wear, controlled temperature changes can temporarily widen the gap between voltage states, allowing the controller or PC-3000 to resolve reads that fail at ambient temperature.

 When is thermal stabilization required?